-Spring officially begins tomorrow and what better way to bring in the new season than with a bowl of vegetable based soup.
-Traditionally minestrone is reddish in hue, but during the brighter months of the year, it’s fun to take that same vegetable based recipe and turn it green.
-Sweet peas, edamame, spring onions and fresh spinach are abundant during this season, and it’s time to take advantage of their clean flavors and turn them into something wonderfully warm to eat.
+Spring soups are such a nice thing to enjoy on cooler evenings because they’re loaded with green vegetables that make you feel good all over.
+Traditionally minestrone is a reddish hue, but during the brighter months of the year, it’s fun to take that same vegetable based recipe, and turn it green.
+Sweet peas, edamame, spring onions and fresh spinach are abundant during this season, and it’s time to take advantage of their clean flavors and create something wonderfully warm to eat.

 1 white onion, diced

 2 stalks celery, sliced

 1 1/2 cups fresh or frozen peas